 And most importantly, 3.)
 Understand the difference between a brand and a manufacturer.
 A brand is something like Calvin Klein or Sony, etc. A manufacturer is usually a company that you haven’t heard of that makes the product for the brand.
 Sometimes they are the same, but most of the time, they are not.
 To get access to the merchandise, you will need to find the actual manufacturer.
 More times than not, they will offer some sort of drop ship service.

 1.)
-If you are just sick of searching for inventory, check out bidonfusion.com.
+B-Stock Supply – If you are just sick of searching for inventory, check out bstocksupply.com.
 This is an auction platform where huge and mid-size retailers liquidate pallets in auction form.
 You will actually find great deals if you search thoroughly, and bit patiently.
-If you are interested, you can also click here to read my personal review and “how to” guide for Bid on Fusion.
+Major national retail chains use bstock to liquidate their excess or customer return inventory, so you’ll find a lot of popular and common merchandise available.

 2.)
 Attend trade shows – Manufacturers present their goods here for both people like you, and actual designers and brands.
 This is a good way of meeting many suppliers at once in any given category.
 Or you can also cheat and go to the trade show website.
 For example, go to lasvegasmarket.com, and click on “exhibitor directory”.
 From there you’ll have access to the entire list of manufacturers and suppliers.